 Waterloo Residences acknowledge that we live and work on the traditional territory of the Neutral, Anishinaabeg and Haudenosaunee peoples.
 The University of Waterloo is situated on the Haldimand Tract, the land promised to the Six Nations that includes six miles on each side of the Grand River.

-This library is to help you find tools to stay active, engaged, and well while practicing physical (social) distancing or self-isolation.
-We hope that these activities provided by the University of Waterloo, community partners, and private industry can support your social well-being.
+This library is to help you find tools to stay active, engaged, and well, while practicing physical (social) distancing in the Waterloo community.
+We hope that these activities in residence, on campus, and in the community can support your social well-being.

 Follow the links below to explore free activities related to wellness, art, culture and science, academic success, community engagement, and resources for families and children.